Hit enter to search or ESC to close

 We warmly congratulate Rio Tinto on achieving the second ASI Re-Certification.
 This re-certification which is for Rio Tinto’s Pacific operations follows the world’s first re-certification of the ASI Performance Standard last month for their Atlantic operations.
 With 22 sites now certified for Performance and Chain of Custody certifications, Rio Tinto has been a pioneer in ASI as a founding member and the first ASI Certification in early 2018.
 Today, there are 53 companies globally that have been ASI Certified, and many more underway.
 It is really encouraging to see the ASI program maturing to the next round of certifications with this milestone announcement,” said Fiona Solomon, Chief Executive Officer of Aluminium Stewardship Initiative” said Fiona Solomon, Chief Executive Officer of Aluminium Stewardship Initiative.

-Today’s milestone follows our recent launch of START Responsible Aluminium.
+This milestone follows our launch of START Responsible Aluminium.
 START stands for Sustainability, Traceability, Assurance from Rio Tinto and is another Aluminium industry first bringing radical transparency to our ESG credentials.
 It is the nutrition label for our products and showcases our ASI credentials.
 It is available now to customers for the full chain of custody.